OriginCode/OriginCode/README.md

 I'm an amateur software engineer, I'm also interested in Chinese linguistics.

-I use [AOSC OS](https://aosc.io) as my daily drive OS, it's also a Linux distribution that I make contributions to.
+I use [AOSC OS](https://aosc.io) as my daily drive OS, it's also the Linux distribution that I make contributions to.

 # Statistics :/